Luke 3

 [13] And he said to them, Collect nothing more beyond that which is appointed to you.

-These verses tell us that we should do things only according to the duty required.
+Comments Luke 3:12-13 These verses tell us that we should do things only as required by our duty.

 [14] And soldiers also asked him, saying, And we, what shall we also do?
 And he said to them, Extort from no one, neither accuse anyone falsely; and be content with your wages.

-In this verse, we can concentrate on “be content with your wages.”
+Comments Luke 3:14 In this verse, we can concentrate on “be content with your wages”.
 We should be pleased with what the Lord provides.
-The Lord helps us to make a living.
-Some may get more, some less, but all should be content and give thanks to the Lord.
+The Lord helps us to make a living; some may get more, some less, but all should be content and give thanks to the Lord.

 [16] John answered, saying to all, I indeed baptize you with water; but there comes He that is mightier than I, the lace of His sandals I am not worthy to untie; He will baptize you with the Holy Spirit and fire,

 Insert.
-Q: Having the manifestation of the baptism in the Holy Spirit by speaking in tongues, some say that this would create two tiers of Christians, some more spiritual than others, and that it shouldn’t be the case.
-A: Speaking in tongues for all Christians is a sign of personal spiritual blessing, and not everyone has the same blessing, but each individual is blessed as they are searching and asking the Lord.
-The blessing is upon the purpose of the deep inner heart of a person and upon what really the purpose is that they want that gift for.
-Think about the passage in the Bible where it says that each part of the body has its own duty.
-What will the rest of the body be if you take one part out?
+Q: Some argue that the manifestation of baptism in the Holy Spirit, evidenced by speaking in tongues, creates a hierarchy among Christians, suggesting that some are more spiritual than others, which should not be the case.
+A: Speaking in tongues for all Christians is a sign of individual spiritual blessing, and not everyone has the same blessing, but each individual is blessed as they are searching and asking the Lord.
+The blessing is upon the purpose of the deep inner heart and what that person really wants that gift for.
+Think of the passage in the Bible where it says that each part of the body has its own duty.
+What will the rest of the body be like if you take one part out?
 (See 1 Corinthians 12:12-27).

 [18] With many other exhortations therefore preached he the gospel to the people;

-Look at the term “many other exhortations”; therefore, John has given many warnings and teachings to the people to be ready to receive the beloved Son of God.
+Comments Luke 3:18 Look at the term “many other exhortations”; therefore, John has received many warnings and teachings to prepare the people to receive the beloved Son of God.

 [19] but Herod the tetrarch, being reproved by him about Herodias his brother's wife, and about all the evil things which Herod had done,